U.S. stock futures fall as Trump's tariff hike on China looms

 U.S. President Donald Trump said on Thursday he had received a “beautiful letter” from Chinese President Xi Jinping, stoking hopes of a deal.

 “Even though talks don’t seem to be going that well, there’s a glimmer of hope there... it would appear that the extension of the talks is a slight positive.
 But of course, they’ve been talking a long time.
-So it’s probably more of a mean reversion trade as opposed to let’s buy that dip.”
+So it’s probably more of a mean reversion trade as opposed to let’s buy that dip,” said Matt Simpson, senior market analyst at Gain Capital in Singapore.

 MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.8 percent, led by gains in Chinese shares.